 86 This, 125 Main Street, Ellsworth – Rating 4/5

 Located in the historic area of Ellsworth, this small restaurant specializes in wraps, burritos, soups and salads.
 Very cute and clean.
 Interesting menu with several vegetarian options.
 No sit down service, order at the counter.
-We both had the Boss Hog ($9) which is chipotle and citrus pulled pork, black beans, rice, pico de gallo, cabbage slaw, chipotle creme, cheddar/jack on a spinach wrap.
+In 2015, we both had the Boss Hog ($9) which is chipotle and citrus pulled pork, black beans, rice, pico de gallo, cabbage slaw, chipotle creme, cheddar/jack on a spinach wrap.
 Oh my!
 It was huge, must have weighed about a pound!
 Little did we know that they were so big – we could have split one although trying to divide it might have been a little challenging.
 Instead we had a nice meal from leftovers, enjoying the rest the next day for lunch.
 Would definitely go back to try some of their other items.

 Side Street Cafe, 49 Rodrick Street, Bar Harbor – Rating 4/5

 On their website, this family owned business is described as “part cozy restaurant, part bumping bar, part year-round local hang-out and part tourist haven”.
 Guess it is all of that although we just stopped here for lunch.
 In an older house down one of the side streets (thus the name) with two dining rooms and an outside deck.
 Extensive, very varied menu, known for their gourmet Mac & Cheese.
 Paula Deen listed Side Street Cafe as one of the top 10 To Try restaurants for Mac & Cheese (particularly the Lobster Mac & Cheese) in a 2014 issue of her magazine.